Advice on paying for assisted living

 Evaluate your parent’s assets

-If your parent is retired, he or she may or may not be bringing in the kind of money necessary to pay for assisted living.
+If your parent is retired, he or she may or may not be bringing in the kind of money necessary to make paying for assisted living possible.
 However, consider his or her other assets.
 Is there a home you could put on the market?
 This decision is often an emotionally fraught one, but people’s homes tend to be their greatest source of wealth.
 It’s also true that living comfortably at a senior community is preferable to living in one’s own home but experiencing a poor quality of life.
 If selling your loved one’s home is out of the question, consider a reverse mortgage or another way to tap into the equity in the home to help pay for senior care.

 Some life insurance plans will allow for conversion that means receiving benefits from them now rather than after death, which can help fund assisted living.
 Long-term care insurance can also be valuable, if your loved one has it or can obtain it.